14-year-old boy found shot to death in Woodlawn

 Officers found the boy lying on the ground in the 1000 block of East Marquette Road about 12:15 a.m., Chicago police said.

-He was shot several times and was pronounced dead at the scene, police said.
+Prince M. Cashaw was shot several times and was pronounced dead at the scene, officials said.

 Witnesses told officers they saw a blue minivan flee the scene, officials said.
 A weapon was recovered and no one was in custody.